robventurastudio/robventurastudio/README.md

 ---

-### 🧠 The Simulist Project
-A philosophical and computational framework linking art, physics, and consciousness.
-It includes:

-- **The Simulist Canon** — manuscripts describing reality as recursive simulation
-- **Trini.T™ OS** — a symbolic AI operating system for emotional and recursive computation
-- **T.Rex™ Language** — a syntax for writing self-referential systems

-Together they form the foundation of *Simulism*: a worldview in which coherence is measurable, creative, and physical.

----

 ### 🖼 Visual & Literary Work
 As a visual artist represented by **Kelly–McKenna Gallery**, my paintings explore fractal, floral, and cosmic geometries — visual echoes of the same laws I study in code and equation.